leonyonz/live-chat-server/README.md

 Replace `localhost:3000` with your actual server URL in production.

+### WordPress Integration

+For WordPress users, we've created a dedicated plugin that makes it even easier to embed the chat widget:

+1. Navigate to the `wordpress-plugin` directory in the project
+2. Copy the `live-chat-wordpress` folder to your WordPress plugins directory (`wp-content/plugins/`)
+3. Activate the plugin through the WordPress admin panel
+4. Go to Settings > Live Chat to configure the plugin with your server URL
+5. The chat widget will automatically appear on your site

+Alternatively, you can use the shortcode `[live_chat]` to embed the chat in specific posts or pages.

 ## Admin Dashboard

 The application includes a comprehensive admin dashboard for managing the chat system.
 The dashboard provides administrators with tools to monitor and control users, rooms, and messages.